-- 1/2 cup brandy
+1/2 cup brandy

 - Blanch peaches by dunking them in boiling water for 30 seconds then transferring them into a bowl of ice water.
 This should loosen the skin enough that it peels off easily.
 Hopefully, you have freestone peaches and therefore it is simple to remove pit.
 Rough chop the peaches and add to a large, high-sided pot.

 - Add sugar*, marmalade, lemon juice, and cinnamon sticks to the peaches and bring to a boil.
 Reduce heat to medium and stir regularly for 20 minutes to an hour, depending on thick you would like the jam.

-- Remove the cinnamon sticks and use a potato masher to mash up the peaches, but if you like a chunkier jam, reserve a few big pieces to chop up and add to the preserves at the end.
+- Remove the cinnamon sticks and use a potato masher to mash up the peaches.
+If you like a chunkier jam, reserve a few big pieces to chop up and add to the preserves at the end.

 - When the peach preserves have become just a bit thicker than your desired consistency, add ½ cup brandy and stir.

 - Ladle peach brandy preserves into hot jars leaving 1/2″ of headspace.
 Process in a boiling water canner for 20 minutes for 250ml (1 cup) jars.

 *Note: yes, canning recipes have a lot of sugar.
 Sugar is what helps to preserve the fruit in a preserve that is canned for long shelf life.
 If you want to cut down the sugar in this recipe—or replace it with honey—then, by all means, go for it!
 Just please freeze the jam when it is finished and use it within 6 months (or up to a year in a deep freeze).
 Canning recipes need to be followed exactly to ensure they have the right balance for canning.
 If you do make this recipe as it is listed, you won’t be sorry.
 It is like two seasons wrapped up in a small jar of love.
 And you do not have to eat the whole thing at once!
 Try a teaspoon of peach brandy preserves on a slice fresh baked pumpkin bread or buttery toast.
 Enjoy it in moderation as with everything decadent in life.

 Free Printable Canning Labels